The Lakeland Motor Museum is a great local attraction with something for all the family.

 Nestled in the scenic Leven Valley the museum is open to visitors seven days a week

-The pair between them, captured twenty one world land and water speed records in the Bluebird series of cars and boats.
+The pair between them captured twenty-one world land and water speed records in the Bluebird series of cars and boats.

-Highlights include full-size replicas of the Bluebird car built in 1935, the Bluebird K4 boat, and the famous 1967 jet hydroplane, Bluebird K7.
+Last but not least, further highlights include full-size replicas of the Bluebird car built in 1935, the Bluebird K4 boat, and the famous 1967 jet hydroplane, Bluebird K7.